commercialhaskell/stack/CONTRIBUTING.md

 changes/additions based off the
 [stable branch](https://github.com/commercialhaskell/stack/tree/stable).

+The Markdown files are organised into the navigation menu (the table of contents) in the file `mkdocs.yml`, the configuration file for MkDocs.
+The description of a file in the menu can differ from the file's name.
+The navigation menu allows files to be organised in a hierarchy.
+Currently, up to three levels are used.
+The top level is:

+* **Home:** The introduction to Stack.
+This page aims to be no longer than necessary but also to not assume much existing knowledge on the part of the reader.
+It provides a 'quick start' guide to getting and using Stack.
+* **Tool documentation:** How to get and use Stack.
+This includes Stack's user's guide, the answers to frequently asked questions, and more thorough explanations of aspects of Stack.
+The user's guide is divided into two parts.
+  The first part is 'introductory', and has the style of a tutorial.
+The second part is 'advanced', and has more of a reference style.
+* **Advanced documentation:** Stack's internal workings.
+Many users will not need to consult this documentation.
+* **Project documentation:** Information useful to people contributing to, or maintaining, Stack's code and documentation.
+* **Signing key:** How Stack's released executables are signed.
+* **Glossary:** A glossary of terms used throughout Stack's in-tool and online documentation.
+We aim to describe the same things in the same way in different places.
+* **Version history:** The log of changes to Stack between versions.

 The specific versions of the online documentation (eg `v: v2.9.1`) are generated from the content of files at the point in the repository's history specified by the corresponding release tag.
 Consequently, that content is fixed once released.

+If the names of Markdown files do not change between versions, then people can use the flyout on the online documentation to move between different versions of the same page.
+For that reason, the names of new Markdown files should be chosen with care and existing Markdown files should not be deleted or renamed without due consideration of the consequences.

 The Markdown syntax supported by MkDocs and the Material for MkDocs theme can differ from the GitHub Flavored Markdown ([GFM](https://github.github.com/gfm/))